sayali0512/manual-migration/option2.md

 * Add the tag for more specification
 * Tags are name-value pairs that are used to organize resources in Azure Portal [click here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources)
  * Click on review and create for creating a resource group
- * Once resource group is created navigate to it and start create resources into it.
+ * Once resource group is created navigate to it and start create resources under it.

-- ##### Below are the prerequisites resource to host the Moodle application
+- ##### Creating resources to host the moodle application
 - **Network Resources**
     * **Standard Load Balancer:**  An Azure load balancer is a Layer-4 (TCP, UDP) load balancer that provides high availability by distributing incoming traffic among healthy VMs.
 A load balancer health probe monitors a given port on each VM and only distributes traffic to an operational VM. [click here](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-load-balancer-standard-internal-portal)
     *  ![loadbalancer](images/lb1.png) ![loadbalancer](images/lb2.png)
-    *  In the Basics tab, Select the default subscription and same resource created in above step, give the instance details such as name for load balancer, and default region.
+    *  In the Basics tab, Select the same subscription and same resource created in above step, give the instance details such as name for load balancer, and default region.
     *  Select the type as public and sku as standard.
        -  A public load balancer can provide outbound connections for virtual machines (VMs) inside your virtual network.
 These connections are accomplished by translating their private IP addresses to public IP addresses.
 Public Load Balancers are used to load balance internet traffic to your VMs.
        - Standard tier can scale out to 1000 instances and Standard tier can scale out to 1000 instances
     *  For Public IP address section ,Create a new IP address and give the IP address name and keep other parameters as default.
     *  Click next to tag section, if required give the tag value for more clarification.
     *  After giving the mandatory values click on review and create.
-[Click here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview)

     - **Virtual Network** - An Azure Virtual Network is a representation of your own network in the cloud.
 It is a logical isolation of the Azure cloud dedicated to your subscription.
 When you create a VNet, your services and VMs within your VNet can communicate directly and securely with each other in the cloud.
 More information on Virtual Network [click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
      ![Virtual Network SS](images/vn1.png) ![Virtual Network SS](images/vn2.png)  ![Virtual Network SS](images/vn4.png)
     - Navigate to the resource group, select Create a resource.
 From the Azure Marketplace, select Networking > Virtual network.
     - In Create virtual network, for Basics section provide this information:
-        - Subscription: Select the default subscription.
+        - Subscription: Select the same subscription.
         - Resource Group: Select same resource group.
         - Name: Give the instance name.
         - Region: Select default region.